quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part23_Using_Reliance.md

 :p What happens if the breaching party substantially performs?
 ??x
 If the breaching party substantially performs, they can recover on the contract (Chapter 14 for details).
 They would recover whatever was promised them in the contract minus the damages due the other party.
-For example, a contractor completes 90 percent of the work on a $200,000 house and then quits; the owner finishes the remaining 10 percent at a cost of $30,000.
+For example, a contractor completes 90 percent of the work on a $200,000 house and then quits; the owner finishes the remaining 10 percent at a cost of$30,000.

 The breaching party can recover the contract price ($200,000) minus the damages ($30,000), which is $170,000.
 The owner gets an expectancy of a fully completed house worth $200,000 by paying the initial contractor $170,000 and the second contractor $30,000.

 If the cost to complete is lower, say $15,000, most courts would limit the breaching party's recovery to the pro rata part of the contract that was completed.
-If the breacher did 90 percent of a $200,000 project, they should get no more than 90 percent of the contract price: $200,000 × 0.90 = $180,000.
+If the breacher did 90 percent of a $200,000 project, they should get no more than 90 percent of the contract price: $200,000 × 0.90 =$180,000.

 :p How does the court handle situations where the breaching party doesn't substantially perform?
 ??x